Matt Gill: Exeter City

-Since joining Exeter in 2006, Gill quickly established himself as a first-team regular.
+After 18 appearances for the club during the latter half of the 2005–06 season, he signed a new one-year deal in May 2006, and he agreed a new two-year contract in December 2006.

 He was sent off in the 2007 Conference National playoff final for a headbutt, becoming the first player to receive the red card at the new Wembley Stadium.
+He did hold the position of club captain whilst with Exeter, but stepped down from this role in January 2008.

-In September 2008, he was voted League Two player of the month, after scoring four goals in four games.
+In September 2008, he was voted League Two Player of the Month, after scoring four goals in four games.

 Norwich City

 Gill agreed to sign for Norwich City on 9 June 2009 on a free transfer, which came into effect on 1 July.
 He made his debut in the opening day 7–1 defeat to Colchester United at Carrow Road.
 Injury blighted Gill's first season at Carrow Road, and he only managed 10 appearances in all competitions.
 Gill particularly impressed in the 3–0 win over Bristol Rovers on 1 May 2010.
 He continued his role of a substitute during the 2010–2011 Championship season, making some appearances off the bench, showcasing his long throw-ins to the fans.

 Gill was released by Norwich on 1 June 2011.

 Gill returned to his first club, Peterborough United, on 23 September 2010 on a one-month loan and made his second debut for the Posh at home to MK Dons.

+On 21 January 2011, he joined Walsall on a month-long loan.
+He returned to Norwich at the end of this loan spell, having scored twice in 8 appearances for Walsall, but was released by Norwich at the end of the season.

 Bristol Rovers

-Bristol Rovers agreed terms with Gill on 6 July 2011.
-Rovers faced competition for his signature, from clubs including Walsall and Exeter City, both of whom are League One clubs.
+Bristol Rovers agreed to sign Gill on 6 June 2011, subject to a medical.
 On 1 August 2011 it was announced that Gill would be the club captain for Bristol Rovers for the 2011–12 season.

 Gill returned to his former club Exeter City on 18 October 2013 on loan until the end of the year.

 Tranmere Rovers

 Gill signed for League Two outfit Tranmere Rovers on 29 May 2014 on a one-year contract.
 He signed as a player-coach as Tranmere's second signing by new manager, Rob Edwards.
+He became assistant manager in September, after assistant manager John McMahon left the club.
+Manager Edwards was sacked in October, and though Micky Adams was quickly appointed as manager, Gill took caretaker charge of the club for one game.
+Gill left his role at the club on 3 November, claiming that "[myself and Adams] both feel that it's in my best interests for me to have a fresh start".
+He made 10 appearances in all competitions whilst with Tranmere.

 Coaching career

-Tranmere Rovers

-On 8 September 2014, he was named as assistant manager, following three months working with the manager at the club.

-After Edwards was replaced by Micky Adams, Gill left Tranmere by mutual consent on 3 November 2014.